Stuycs-K/finalproject-09-yampolsky-stella-chen/DEVLOG-Daniel.md

 ### 2025-5-17 - Researching
 Approximately 40 minutes was spend researching the Columnar Transposition cipher and fixing up some stuff in the repo.

+### 2025-5-20 - Making Encode Columnar Cipher
+Approximately 40 minutes was spent configuring the makefile and working on the Columnar Transposition Cipher, and ended on how to print out the columns from a 2D array.